Overview of thinkorswim and Active Trader Pro

 Fidelity:

-- Stocks, including international and OTC options
+- Stocks, including foreign and over-the-counter instruments

 - Fixed-income securities

-- Funds (mutual, exchange-traded, and closed-end)
+- Funds (closed-end, mutual, and exchange-traded)

 - Annuities